 Please click here for information on the 2013 events during Hate Crimes Awareness Week.

 The Annual National Conference On Race and Ethnicity in American Higher Education (NCORE) focuses on the complex task of creating and sustaining comprehensive institutional change designed to improve racial and ethnic relations on campus and to expand opportunities for educational access and success by culturally diverse, traditionally underrepresented populations.
-Each year, the UFMC sponsors a group of students to attend the conference.
-This year's conference is being held in New Orleans, LA May 28 - June 1.
+This year's conference is being held in Indianapolis, IN May 27 - 31.
 For more information about the conference visit the NCORE website.

 The Formal is our annual spring dance for all UFMC student organizations and friends to enjoy.
 In an elegant setting, we come together to enjoy good company, great food, and dance the night away…